instadw/instadwell-blog/_posts/2025-11-07-how-to-find-affordable-student-accommodation-in-the-uk.md

 ---
-title: How to Find  Affordable  Student  Accommodation  in the UK
+title: "How to Find  Affordable  Student  Accommodation  in the UK"
-description: Discover practical tips to find affordable student accommodation in the UK, from budgeting and comparing options to securing safe, cost-effective housing.
+description: "Discover practical tips to find affordable student accommodation in the UK, from budgeting and comparing options to securing safe, cost-effective housing."
-image: /assets/images/how-to-find-affordable-student-accommodation-in-the-uk.webp
+image: "/assets/images/how-to-find-affordable-student-accommodation-in-the-uk.webp"
 layout: post
 permalink: /:title
 author: Sanchit